 All Saints Chapel liturgies are celebrated during the summer months in the same manner as celebrated at its mother parish, Grace Church in Sheboygan.
 The bishop of Fond du Lac, Bishop Matthew A. Gunter makes an annual visit to the chapel located in Elkhart Lake, Wisconsin.

 Services are held every Sunday morning at 9:00 a.m. from Memorial Day through Labor Day.
+Due to the COVID-19 pandemic, there will be no mass celebrated at the chapel during the summer of 2020.

 The History of All Saints Chapel